Policies and Procedures

 Questions or Concerns

-Best Behaviour Inc. welcomes feedback on these Accessibility Policies and Procedures.
+Best Behaviour Inc. welcomes feedback on the Accessibility Policy and Procedures.
 Our Accessibility Officer is Sophia Catania.
 Sophia would be happy to discuss any concerns about this policy.
 She can be reached at (226) 755-0015 or sophiacatania@bestbehaviour.ca.

 A formal complaint or inquiry may be submitted in writing to the attention of Sophia Catania.
 She will acknowledge the complaint/inquiry, investigate it promptly, and send notification in writing of the outcome of the decision and the reasons behind the decision.
 If the notification does not satisfy the complaint, a complaint may be sent to the Government of Ontario.
 Contact information is as follows: